 What is the Flexible Rebate Program?

-The Flexible Rebate Program encourages the growth and retention of Boulder’s primary employers by investing in companies that are investing in Boulder.
-The city manager can approve certain tax and fee rebates for primary employers looking to grow and expand in Boulder, provided the company submits an application that demonstrates compliance with eligibility requirements and sustainability guidelines.
-For many companies, the program has served as a “tipping point” for their decision to stay in Boulder.
+The Flexible Rebate Program helps encourage the growth and retention of Boulder businesses by investing in businesses that are investing in Boulder.
+The city manager can approve rebates of certain taxes and fees for primary employers interested in expanding in Boulder, provided the business submits an application and demonstrates that it meets eligibility requirements and sustainability guidelines.

 What are the sustainability guidelines?

 To be eligible for the program, businesses must demonstrate commitment to environmental, social, and community sustainability.
 A range of sustainability guidelines is listed on the program application (see link above).